Pike-Pawnee Village Site: The Southern Pawnees move north

-The second major division of the ancestral Pawnees was the Southern, or Black Pawnees.
-Their migration history is not well documented; but by 1750 they, with the related and allied Wichitas, had established what seemed to be a secure territory on the Arkansas River.

 The security of the southern bands depended on French trade in arms, and this was disrupted by the French and Indian War (1754–63).
 In 1763, France surrendered the Louisiana Territory under the terms of the Treaty of Fontainebleau.
 Great Britain obtained the portion of the territory east of the Mississippi River.
-Spain received the territory west of the Mississippi, including New Orleans, although they did not make their claim to that city effective until Governor Alejandro O'Reilly suppressed the Rebellion of 1768.
+Spain received the territory west of the Mississippi, including New Orleans, although they did not make their claim to that city effective until Alejandro O'Reilly suppressed the Louisiana Rebellion of 1768.
 Once in control of New Orleans, the Spanish imposed severe restrictions on trade up the Mississippi, cutting off the supply of arms to the Southern Pawnees and Wichitas.

 The neighboring Osages were not so affected, as they had access to arms smuggled by French traders from British territory in present-day Illinois.
 With superior weaponry, they drove between the Southern Pawnees and the Wichitas, pushing the latter group southward to the Red River.
 The Pawnees moved northward into Nebraska, possibly because of news that modern weapons were available from traders on the Platte.

 The dates of the moves are not known exactly.
 The Wichita move from the Arkansas to the Red occurred at some time between 1768 and 1772.
 The Osages occupied the former Pawnee-Wichita hunting grounds on the Arkansas in 1774, indicating that the Pawnees had left by then; in 1777, a Spanish report indicated that they were in Nebraska.
 The Southern Pawnees were divided into three bands: the Chauis, or Grand Pawnees; the Pitahawiratas, or Tappage Pawnees; and the Kitkehahkis, or Republican Pawnees.
 The Chauis were regarded as the nominal leaders, and in the traditional account they led the migration to Nebraska, followed by the Pitahawiratas.
 However, the Kitkehahkis declined to follow the Chaui chiefs to their new settlements on the Platte; instead, they established themselves on the Republican River, near what is now the Nebraska-Kansas border.